Building a stronger American

 If I had expired miles in the Dividend Miles program, but have activity in the AAdvantage program, will those Dividend Miles reactivate automatically when my accounts are merged?

 Only Dividend Miles that expired between January 2013 and February 2015 with no activity between these dates could potentially be unexpired.
-When we merge your two accounts, if your AAdvantage activity from January 2012 - March 2015 would have prevented the miles in your Dividend Miles account from expiring, then those miles will automatically be re-instated.
+If your AAdvantage activity from January 2012 - March 2015 prevented the miles in your Dividend Miles account from expiring, then those miles were automatically re-instated when we merged your accounts.
 If you have not had activity on your AAdvantage account within 18 months prior to the Dividend Miles expired date, these miles will continue to be expired.

 Can I still call the Dividend Miles elite desk for assistance or do I call the AAdvantage elite desk?